sakaiproject/sakai/content-review/impl/turnitin-oc/README.md

 # Required API KEY for the Turnitin content review service API
 # default: empty
 # example: turnitin.oc.apiKey=mysupersecret

+# Maximum delay between retires after recoverable errors (Optional)
+# default: 240
+# turnitin.oc.max.retry.minutes=240

+# Maximum number of retries for recoverable errors (Optional)
+# default: 16
+# turnitin.oc.max.retry=16

+# Skips any delays intended to reduce traffic to the content review servers.
+(Optional)
+# For local development only; do not set this in production!
+# default: false
+# turnitin.oc.skip.delays=false

 # turnitin.accept.all.files (Optional)
 # If true, any file type will be accepted by Sakai.
 Invalid file types will still be rejected by Turnitin.